 HMRC says that the rules apply if contractors “would be an employee if there was not an intermediary”.
 In most cases, the intermediary is the contractor’s limited company.
-You can see our tips below to test if you meet employment status, you can use HMRC’s tool to help determine if you fall under IR35.
+You can use HMRC’s tool to help determine if you fall under IR35.

-Being self-employed has many benefits and it is important to understand IR35 and the new off-payroll tax in order to stay fully compliant.
 If you have any questions or issues surrounding IR35 or off-payroll tax, you should seek professional advice.
-Our friendly team are experienced in all things IR35 and will be happy to help, so don’t hesitate to get in touch.
+Our friendly team are experienced in all things IR35 and will be happy to help, so do not hesitate to get in touch.